Tueno/MaterialLoadingIndicator/README.md

 # MaterialLoadingIndicator
- Material like loading indicator sample  for iOS.
+ Materialish progress indicator sample code for iOS.

 * Written by Swift3.0 (Thanks @pawankmrai)
 * You can copy classes from sample.playground for use in your project.